- Award mechanisms

 Research Priorities

-These approaches are directly aligned with the TRDRP Five Year Strategic Plan, the plan of the Tobacco Education and Research Oversite Committee (TEROC), Achieving Health Equity: Standing Together Against Commercial Tobacco & Nicotine and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state.
+TRDRP strategic goals are described in the TRDRP Five Year Strategic Plan, and are aligned with the plan of the Tobacco Education and Research Oversite Committee (TEROC), and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state.

 Despite having one of the lowest smoking rates in the country, smoking prevalence remains high among California populations that are also plagued by other negative effects of structural and social determinants of health.
-A primary goal of TRDRP is to reduce the negative impact of tobacco use within these “tobacco priority populations”.
-To address this goal, applicants should focus on diseases that are causally linked to tobacco use and on studies that can discern and reduce tobacco-related health disparities.
+These “tobacco priority populations” continue to experience poor health outcomes while providing the funding for TRDRP through the taxes they pay for commercial tobacco products.
+The challenge going forward is to eliminate the disparities in commercial tobacco product use and related diseases despite the reduction in tax-based revenue.